The McCarthy Center Mentor Program

 - Complete the Mentee registration form.

-- Attend Mentor Program meetings on campus.
+- Attend Mentor Program meetings.

 - Create a LinkedIn Profile & visit the XPD (Experiential & Professional Development) office.